alexanderkhoe/Navisens/README.md

+# Navisens project for Smart Trolley Research
+All text below are directly copied from Navisens' original readme.
+I have edited this repo [Navisens](https://github.com/IndoorLocation/navisens-indoor-location-provider-android). and adding more functionality to it.

 # Navisens IndoorLocation Provider for Android

 IndoorLocation Provider using MotionDNA SDK from [Navisens](https://www.navisens.com).
 Track phone motion using the built-in accelerometers and gyroscopes.